open-mmlab/mmengine/docs/en/advanced_tutorials/registry.md

 - VISBACKENDS: the backend for storing training logs, such as `LocalVisBackend`, and `TensorboardVisBackend`.
 - LOG_PROCESSORS: controls the log statistics window and statistics methods, by default we use `LogProcessor`.
 You may customize `LogProcessor` if you have special needs.
 - FUNCTIONS: registers various functions, such as `collate_fn` in `DataLoader`.
-- INFERENCERS: registers inferencers of different tasks, such as `DetInferencer`.
+- INFERENCERS: registers inferencers of different tasks, such as `DetInferencer`, which is used to perform inference on the detection task.

 ### Use the module of the parent node